Front-End Testing Part 1: Writing JavaScript Unit Tests with ava and mock-browser

 perfundoInstance.close();

-overlayElementHasActiveClass = overlayElement.classList.contains('is-active');
+overlayElementHasActiveClass = overlayElement.classList.contains("is-active");

 t.false(overlayElementHasActiveClass);